 Ntot=nMγ, (5)

-where Ntot is the total plant density of the stand (number area-1), M is mean plant mass, n is the scaling coefficient (number mass-), and  is the scaling exponent.
-Much of the theoretical work on cross-community size density relationships is focused on the values of the scaling exponent .
+where Ntot is the total plant density of the stand (number area-1), M is mean plant mass, n is the scaling coefficient (number mass-), and  is the scaling exponent.
+Much of the theoretical work on cross-community size-density relationships is focused on the values of the scaling exponent .

-Early models of self-thinning based on geometric isometry of plant form (Yoda et al. 1963, Westoby 1984) predicted that  = - 2/3 , but subsequent models based on allometric growth, in which plant form changes systematically with size (Westoby 1977, White 1981, Weller 1987a, 1987b) better explained the observed variation in self-thinning and interspecific size density relationships.
+Early models of self-thinning based on geometric isometry of plant form (Yoda et al. 1963, Westoby 1984) predicted that  = - 2/3 , but subsequent models based on allometric growth, in which plant form changes systematically with size (Westoby 1977, White 1981, Weller 1987a, 1987b), better explained the observed variation in self-thinning and interspecific size density relationships.
 More recently, alternative explanations based on resource use and the allometric scaling of metabolic rate have been proposed (Enquist et al. 1998, Niklas et al. 2003), which predicted  = -¾ .
 However, that prediction depends on the assumption that plant metabolic rate scales as the ¾-power of plant mass, which may hold for large but not small plants (Reich et al. 2006, Enquist et al. 2007, Mori et al. 2010).
 Most recently, Deng et al. (2012) demonstrated that both the biophysical models of plant packing in space and models based on the scaling of resource use can result in a prediction of  = -¾, quite similar to the pattern they observe over a range of crop populations and forest stands spanning approximately 11 orders of magnitude in mean plant mass, M.

 Here, we examine the individual size distributions and cross-community scaling relationship for 11 herbaceous and shrub-dominated communities and one forest using exhaustive surveys of hundreds to thousands of individual plants across a wide range of abiotic environments.
 Specifically, we ask: 1) which model (Pareto vs. Weibull) provides the best fit to the individual size distribution in each surveyed community, 2) whether ecologically similar communities share similar size distribution patterns distinct from other community types, and 3) whether herbaceous and shrub-dominated communities follow the same cross-community scaling relationship shared by more extensively studied forests and monospecific populations such as crops.